explorer-notes/git/README.md

 2. Automatic Merge
 3. Manual Merge - we manually solve conflits if git is unable to solve them automaticlly.

-- `git branch` - displays current branch
+- `git branch` - displays current branch.

 - `git branch -a` - displays list of all branches